alexandreborges/malwoverview/README.md

 It is possible to start using Malwoverview does without inserting all APIs.
 However, to use all options of Malwoverview, you must insert the respective API of the following services:
-VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia, Triage, APInfo, Malware Bazaar and ThreatFox into the .malwapi.conf configuration file, which must be present (or created) in the home directory (/home/[username] or /root on Linux, and C:\Users\[username] on Windows.
+VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia, Triage, APInfo, Malware Bazaar, ThreatFox and VulnCheck into the .malwapi.conf configuration file, which must be present (or created) in the home directory (/home/[username] or /root on Linux, and C:\Users\[username] on Windows.
 Alternatively, users can create a custom configuration file and indicate it by using the -c option.